telerik/winforms-docs/themes/touch-themes.md

 * __MaterialTheme:__ touch optimized theme which provides additional features such as custom fonts, built-in animations and shadows.

+>note The touch themes are changing the layout of the existing controls and dialogs.
+This is why you need to restart your application if you want to switch from touch to a regular theme.

 The below images are showing the how the themes are looking with some of our controls.

 >caption Figure 1: The Material theme